andrenho/fast-ecs/README.md

   - Direction: 50 rad
 ```

-If the `operator<<` is not implemented for a component, the class name will be print instead.
+If the `operator<<` is not implemented for a component, the class name will be printed instead.